Bubblr-Inc/ai-vault-aws-installation/README.md

 and you may use your own managed Postgres or Kubernetes on raw EC2.
 However this is not covered in this guide.
 ```
 #### Permissions requirements
+The following lists the AWS accounts the user's credentials will need when running the install.
 | Permission       | Description | Mandatory|
 |------------------|-------------|----------|
 |Access Entry to EKS|To install the AI-Vault helm chart a user needs cli access to the EKS cluster with the kubernetes kubectl tool.
 This is most commonly done by adding an access entry to your EKS cluster. https://docs.aws.amazon.com/eks/latest/userguide/creating-access-entries.html|yes|